Posts from March 2021.

 The law is always changing.
 Whether it be from legislative changes made by the government, judicial rulings by judges or arguments thoughtfully made by attorneys, the law constantly evolves.

-Romanucci & Blandin has made it a goal to keep up with the changes in the law and emphasize education amongst its attorneys and staff.
-To this end, the firm has made Continuing Legal Education (CLE) a priority for the office.
-To accomplish this, the firm holds in-house CLE seminars throughout the year to stay apprised of the relevant issues within the law, not only in the practice areas in which the ...
+Romanucci & Blandin has made it a goal to keep up with changes in the law and to emphasize education among its attorneys and staff.
+To this end, the firm has prioritized Continuing Legal Education (CLE) for the office.
+To stay current, the firm hosts in-house CLE seminars throughout the year on relevant legal issues, including the practice areas we focus on, as well as technology and community ...

 Members of the Illinois General Assembly;